 Number of Active Cards - represents the total number of GPR cards and checking accounts in our portfolio that had a purchase, reload or ATM withdrawal transaction during the previous 90-day period.
-We had 5.38 million and 4.74 million active cards outstanding as of March 31, 2015 and 2014, respectively.
+We had 4.51 million and 4.63 million active cards outstanding as of September 30, 2015 and 2014, respectively.
+We review this metric as a measure of the overall size and scale of our GPR card portfolio and an indicator of customer engagement and usage of our products and services.

 Gross Dollar Volume - represents the total dollar volume of funds processed and settled by our consolidated enterprise, excluding tax refunds processed by TPG.
-Our gross dollar volume was \$6.4 billion and \$5.3 billion for the three months ended March 31, 2015 and 2014, respectively.
+Our gross dollar volume was \$5.0 billion and \$4.6 billion for the three months ended September 30, 2015 and 2014, respectively, and \$16.6 billion and \$14.6 billion for the nine months ended September 30, 2015 and 2014, respectively.
 We review this metric as a measure of the size and scale of our processing infrastructure and as an indicator of customer engagement and usage of our products and services.

 Purchase Volume - represents the total dollar volume of purchase transactions made by customers using our GPR, checking account and gift card products.
 This metric excludes the dollar volume of ATM withdrawals.
-Our purchase volume was \$4.7 billion and \$3.9 billion for the three months ended March 31, 2015 and 2014, respectively.
+Our purchase volume was \$3.7 billion and \$3.4 billion for the three months ended September 30, 2015 and 2014, respectively, and \$12.2 billion and \$10.7 billion for the nine months ended September 30, 2015 and 2014, respectively.
 We use this metric to analyze interchange revenue, which is a key component of our financial performance.